Skip to main content

 • Our Complaints processes need to improve – delays receiving a response, failed promises and a lack of ownership to resolve issues were all key themes.

-• Our Neighbourhoods need attention – worries about ASB, fly-tipping and unkempt neighbourhoods were common issues raised, and residents told us they want access to a dedicated Neighbourhood Officer.
+• Our Neighbourhoods need attention – fly-tipping and unkempt neighbourhoods were common issues raised, and residents told us they need to see more from their Neighbourhood Officer.

 Manchester City Council is my landlord, but my home is looked after by a different managing agent.